-In this tutorial, I’m going to highlight how seamless Power BI integration in Microsoft Teams can change the way you and your team operate on a day-to-day basis.
+In this tutorial, I’m going to highlight how seamless Power BI integration in Microsoft Teams is and how it can change the way you and your team operate on a daily basis.
 This is the process we’re currently implementing in Enterprise DNA and I want to discuss the advantages of doing the same for your organization.
-You may watch the full video of this tutorial at the bottom of this blog.
+You can watch the full video of this tutorial at the bottom of this blog.

-If you’re using Office 365 and you have Microsoft Teams, you can embed Power BI directly into Microsoft Teams.
+If you use Office 365 and have Microsoft Teams, you can embed Power BI directly into Microsoft Teams.
 It’s easy to access data before with the online service but this makes it even more immersive.

 Advantages of Power BI Integration in MS Teams

 By using Microsoft Teams with Power BI integration, you’ll have this chat application for team chats and meetings.

 Aside from that, you now have the ability to look at all your data and quickly check all the insights that are relevant to your organization just by clicking the Power BI option.

 Then, you can also click the Workspaces icon here.